Ben-Voris/Mac-notes/README.md

 ## What to install

-Some iOS apps are web pages on macOS.
-E.g., Pandora, Netflix, etc. Visit the page, click on the `Share` (up arrow) and click on `Add to Dock`.
-Pages added to the dock also appear in the Apps folder.
+Some iOS apps, like Feedly, Netflix, Youtube, etc. are not available for Mac.
+For these, visit the page, click on the `Share` (up arrow) and click on `Add to Dock`.
+Links that are added to the dock also appear in the Apps folder.

 ### To install VS Code